ARTICLE

 How can we renovate and utilize the buildings to best fulfill the mission God has given us?

-Through September and October, we’ve addressed the seven key questions that arose from our congregational survey, but one question remains about the renovation: How can we reconfigure the space to maximize our mission of making disciples who follow Jesus, love one another, and serve Los Angeles?
+We’ve addressed the seven key questions that arose from our congregation, but one question remains about the renovation: How can we reconfigure the space to maximize our mission of making disciples who follow Jesus, love one another, and serve Los Angeles?

 Every Tuesday Night, Reality LA Youth meets for a time of learning about Jesus, growing in our relationships with each other, and learning how to apply the word of God to our lives.